paul-ollis/vim-vpe/docs/api/api.vpe.rst

             'args': ['hello', 123]
         }

-    Then it calls this class's `invoke` method:
+    Then it calls this class's `invoke` classmethod:

     ::